Caterham Seven review

 Reliability should be better as there’s not all that much equipment to go wrong.
-With the Ford- and Suzuki-sourced engines the Seven should be reliable, and if any niggles do emerge, the cars are relatively easy to fix.
+With the Ford-sourced engines the Seven should be reliable, and if any niggles do emerge, the cars are relatively easy to fix.

 Caterhams only come with a one-year warranty.

-Caterham has one official showroom in Crawley, but there are nine sanctioned garages around the UK in total that will service your Seven.
-Prices are on the higher side, but as the Seven is such a specialist vehicle, it’s important to get it maintained by experts – plus this protects its value in the future.
+Caterham's main showroom is in Crawley, but there are a further three official UK retailers in Bristol, Silverstone and Cheshire.
+Servicing prices are on the higher side, but as the Seven is such a specialist vehicle, it’s important to get it maintained by experts – plus this protects its value in the future.